php-dev-br/laravel-doc-pt-br/localization.md

 string supported by your application.

 For this reason, Laravel also provides support for defining translation strings using the "default" translation of the string as the key.
-Language files that use translation strings as keys are stored as JSON files in the `lang` directory.
+Translation files that use translation strings as keys are stored as JSON files in the `lang` directory.
 For example, if your application has a Spanish translation, you should create a `lang/es.json` file: